GrantS2S/website/content/articles/b2b-trade-store-promotions-feature.md

 4. Select a Discount Type.
 This can either be a fixed rate or a % discount of the order.
 5. Add the Discount Amount.
 Note this amount must be entered in Cents.

 Because we are not making use of coupons you can leave Use Coupons unchecked and click submit.
-Now log into your B2B trade and add some items to your cart.
+Now log into your B2B trade store and add some items to your cart.
 When viewing your cart you’ll notice a discount line item being applied by the promotion you created.
 Below is an example of setting up a storewide promotion.

 ![coupons](/uploads/article-coupons.png)